-Trucking as a profession or career has definitely acquired some stereotypes over the years.
-These both good and bad stereotypes have shaped the industry into what it is today, but has the trucking industry changed for the better or worse over the years?
-Its seeming more and more that the trucking industry is making significant changes to combat some of the negativity that has built up over the years.
-These
+Trucking profession has acquired many stereotypes over the years, and both good and bad ones have shaped the trucking industry into what it is today.
+But has the trucking industry itself changed for the better or worse over the years?